LucianoPolit/Leash/README.md

 }
 ```

-Maybe, there is no custom error, but we still need to validate the status code of the response:
+2. **ResponseValidator**: This interceptor focuses on validating the HTTP status code of the response.
+It categorizes the response based on the status code, assigning appropriate errors for specific ranges or conditions.

 ```swift
 class ResponseValidator: SuccessInterceptor {